 Our vision in the Mathematics Department is to create interesting and purposeful lessons which challenge the students and promote independent learning.
 We aim to instil confidence in the understanding and application of Mathematics in the real world.
 This is achieved through being a department that is enthusiastic, reflective, inspirational and innovative.

-The Mathematics department utilise a variety of teaching and learning styles including visual, auditory and kinaesthetic approaches.
+The Mathematics Department utilises a variety of teaching and learning styles, including visual, auditory and kinaesthetic approaches.
 The department believes strongly that, within a basic framework, individual staff should be free to use the methods that they find most appropriate for the class and the individuals within it.
 Learning focuses on the five key processes in Mathematics: Repeating, Analysing, Interpreting, Processing and Communication.
-Much of the work involves problem solving, which is prevalent in the new GCSE and a skill highly desired by employers.
+Much of the work involves problem-solving, which is prevalent in the new GCSE course and a skill highly desired by employers.